 What to Do I Do When My Nanny Quits?

-What to Do When Your Nanny Quits (and Leaves You in a Bind)
+What to Do When My Nanny Quits (Even When You Didn’t See It Coming)

 1. Take Stock of the Situation